nginx/unit-docs/source/howto/walkthrough.rst

      - #.
 Verify that Unit :ref:`supports <installation-prereqs>` your
           platform and app language version.

        #.
-If possible, check how your app runs beside Unit to avoid confusion.
+If possible, ensure the app can run beside Unit to rule out
+          external issues.

-   * - **Get Unit in your system**
+   * - **Get Unit on the system**

      - #.
 Install Unit with the language modules you need.
 Your options: